 - Date-Time Format in the legacy system and in Salesforce should match.

-- For using data loader to upload data, unless you change the system time to match the Salesforce Org’s time, the date-time fields will show incorrect values.
+- For using a data loader to upload data, unless you change the system time to match the Salesforce Org’s time, the date-time fields will show incorrect values.

 There is always a scope of adding points here.
 But this is what I recollect as of now from my experience.
 Hope this helps!!